-Originally published in the Autumn 2018 edition of the Virginia Defender, printed November 13.
+Originally published in the Autumn 2018 edition of the Virginia Defender, issue 58, printed November 8.
 Reproduced here for accessibility and archival purposes.
-To download a PDF of this issue, see our Full Issues page.
+To find other stories in the Autumn 2018 issue or to download the full PDF, see this post (pending).
+For the full web catalog, see our Full Issues page.

 By Phil Wilayto

 No country spends more on war than the United States.
 With 5 percent of the world’s people, we are responsible for one-third of all military spending – more than the next seven or eight countries combined, and that includes both China and Russia.

 We’re told that some 23 percent of our federal tax dollars go to the Defense Department.
 But that doesn’t include the cost of maintaining the nuclear arsenal, which comes under the Department of Energy.
 Or care for veterans, which comes under the Department of Veteran Affairs.
 Or the massive interest on the national debt, which is largely the result of borrowing money to pay for past wars.
 It doesn’t even include the actual cost of fighting today’s wars, which is a separate expenditure.

 The truth is that fully half our federal tax dollars go to pay for wars, past, present and future.

 What does this mean for us here at home?
 It means that, among all the major developed countries in the world and many of the less developed, we do not provide free health care for our people.
 It means our schools are funded by local property taxes, so poor communities get poor schools.
 Unemployed workers wind up in prison instead of in public jobs programs.
 We’re told there’s never enough money for decent social services, but always enough money for another war.

 Each year we’re taxed more than a trillion dollars for war.
 What could this money buy here at home?